avasdowney/club-cord/notes.md

 # Channels
 Stats related to channels
-2. Use simple text summarization technique from NLTK to get specific keywords in the channel
+1. Use simple text summarization technique from NLTK to get specific keywords in the channel
-3. Get members that talk the most in that channel
+2. Get members that talk the most in that channel

+# Reminder Service
+Service for scheduling meetings/events.

+## Model
+**Name**: Name of meeting/event
+**Time**: Time that the meeting starts
+**Duration**: How long the meeting will be **Occurrence Time**: (Weekly, BI-Weekly, Monthly) **User**: User that created the reminder

+1. Create/Read/Update/Delete reminder model
+2. Send message reminder 4 HR's before meeting
+3. Store all info in a sqlite3 database
+4. Have a function that checks the DB everyday and see if a meeting is occuring the day before